-The PDP Parks document lays out guidelines to assist park opperators with planning and a scorecard to help evaluate progress towards certification as a PDP Park.
+The PDP Parks document lays out guidelines to assist park operators with planning and a scorecard to help evaluate progress towards certification as a PDP Park.
 As you will see, these guidelines should be very achievable for many participants.
 For parks that already pride themselves on their sustainability, they should stretch further and seek ISO certification in their operations.
+Contact us if you are a park operator or would like to be part of the PDP Park program.